2012–13 UEFA Women's Champions League: Semi-finals

-First leg

-Second leg

-Wolfsburg won 4–1 on aggregate.

-Lyon won 9–1 on aggregate.

 Final

 Statistics

-Top scorers and assists (excluding qualifying rounds and play-off round):
+Top scorers (excluding qualifying rounds and play-off round):

 Top goalscorers

 The top-scorer award is given to the player scoring the most goals including the qualifying rounds, thus Romanian player Laura Rus from Apollon Limassol won the award by scoring 11 goals up to the round of 32.
 Conny Pohlers scored her 42nd goal in the competition history, to become the sole all-time topscorer.

 The following are the top scorers excluding the qualifying round.